WeAreAcademy/academy-express-tv-shows-project-brief/level-350.md

 ## Requirements

-1. Complete all requirements from level 300
+1. Complete all minimal requirements from previous levels
 1. When your page loads, it must load the episodes (for the SAME show) live from TVMaze API, using axios, instead of importing from the static local data file.
 (See below for the API "endpoint" (URL) to fetch.)
 1. Your search (and episode selector, if you have one) must continue to work as specified in level 300.